 2018 Spring Program will run March 17 - May 12.
 Schedule will be online in March.

 The Saturday Environmental Academy is a free, weekend-based, out-of-school-time environmental education program for 6th, 7th, and 8th grade students.
 The goal of the program is to stimulate interest in and provide a fundamental education about the environment, and specifically that of the Anacostia River Watershed.

 The Anacostia Watershed Society offers two 8-week programs each year-- one in the fall and one in the spring.
 Classes are held on Saturdays from 8:45 a.m. to 1 p.m. at outdoor sites throughout the area.
 Students learn about their river—its history, health, and ecology—while developing their skills in team building, critical thinking, and scientific investigation.

-SEA involves students in a wide variety of outdoor learning opportunities that provide the students with a deeper understanding of the Anacostia River, the watershed community, and the impact that people have on the natural world.
+SEA involves students in a wide variety of outdoor learning opportunities, such as riverside cleanups, visits to museums, and canoe trips, which provide children with a deeper understanding of the Anacostia River, the watershed community, and the impact that people have on the natural world.

 Each semester, there is an overnight camping experience to introduce the students to new experiences and expand their knowledge of the interaction between the Anacostia River and the rest of the Chesapeake Bay watershed.
 The overnight weekends emphasize team building and problem solving exercises that help the students build their life skills, as well as broaden their knowledge of science concepts.